allenai/taggers/README.md

 group a `LinkedType` will be created with the group number (i.e. `T.1`).

 There is a lot of redundancy in their expressiveness.
-For example, PatternTagger supports pattern matching on the fields .This is not necessary but is an optimization and a shorthand.
+For example, OpenRegex supports pattern matching on the fields .This is not necessary but is an optimization and a shorthand.
 For example, the following two' patterns match the same text.